Clement Clarke Moore: Developing Chelsea

-Moore and slavery

-When Moore's maternal grandmother died in 1802 she left four slaves to Moore's parents.
-In his 1956 biography of Moore, Samuel W. Patterson asserted that the four remained with the Moore family and were not freed until the full abolition of slavery in New York in 1827, and this assertion has been repeated in many other works.
-It appears to be incorrect.
-Manumission records show that Benjamin and Charity Moore freed one of the four, Charles Smith, in 1803.
-In the 1810 U.S. Census Benjamin Moore is listed as having two slaves in his household, who according to manumission records were subsequently freed in 1811 and 1813 and did not have the same names as the inherited slaves.
-In the 1820 Census, Clement Moore's first as a head of household, he is listed as having no slaves.

 Personal life

 In 1813, Moore married Catherine Elizabeth Taylor, daughter of William Taylor and Elizabeth (née Van Cortlandt) Taylor.
 William Taylor was a New Jersey lawyer who had served as chief justice of Jamaica.
 Elizabeth Van Cortlandt was a direct descendant of Stephanus Van Cortlandt, the first native-born mayor of New York City and first patroon of Van Cortlandt Manor, as well as the niece by marriage of Sir Edward Buller, 1st Baronet.
 Together, Catherine and Clement Moore were the parents of nine children: